Eliza-908/bootstrap/README.md

-#Set up a demo Bootstrap site

-This repo has its own <a href="http://pbogden.github.com/bootstrap">project page</a>.
-The "index.html" file has all the <a href="http://getbootstrap.com">Bootstrap</a> links you need -- no downloads necessary.
+#Bootstrap demo

+We're using this site to prototype content changes on the <a href="http://www.novametricsllc.com">Novametrics site</a>.

+The gh-pages branch of this repo contains all the content for the <a href="http://pbogden.github.com/bootstrap">project page</a>.

-To create your own version, first set up your own <a href="https://pages.github.com/">Github Pages</a> website.
+To create your own version of the protype site (served by github), first set up your own <a href="https://pages.github.com/">Github Pages</a> website.

 Then <a href="https://help.github.com/articles/fork-a-repo">fork</a> this repository.